mrcafune/KittyChat/README.md

 ## 🗒️ Change Log

 **6/27/2023**

+- I've created an interactive setup process to make it easier for users to get started with our app.
+During the first time setup, you will be prompted to provide your Chat Model and API key.

 - The `-model` command now allows you to change the language learning model.

 - Added `-sessionsummary` so you can now print a summary of the previous session's conversation.
 It's a useful tool that provides a quick overview of the key points discussed, making it easier for you to review and understand past interactions.